 Malkani.
-This year he plans to embark on a study of Super Agers-80-something-yearolds who have maintained their mental faculties-to see if regular circadian rhythms have any connection to aging gracefully from a mental acuity perspective.
+This year he plans to embark on a study of Super Agers-80-something-year-olds who have maintained their mental faculties-to see if regular circadian rhythms have any connection to aging gracefully from a mental acuity perspective.
 SAFETY, PERFORMANCE AND PRODUCTIVITY Kathryn Reid, PhD, rode the rails in her native Australia to study the impact of shiftwork on fatigue and performance in the transportation industry.
 "I sat up front with the train drivers," recalls the research associate professor of neurology.
 "I talked to them and even fell asleep with them as they dozed off while working."
 These alarming experiences provided equally disturbing data for Reid's research and ultimate PhD thesis.
 In a 1997 Nature article, she and colleagues described study results showing that performance declined with every hour of sleep deprivation.
 Staying awake continuously for 18 hours equated to a blood-alcohol concentration of 0.05 percent, and a 24-hour all-nighter resulted in the equivalent of 0.08 percent-the current standard limit for drunk driving in the United States.
 Only last year, the National Safety Transportation Bureau recommended that states lower the standard limit to 0.05 percent.
 Says Dr. Reid, "This study changed our field."
 Today Dr. Reid relates her transportation and biological rhythms experience to the U.S. maritime industry.
 She's the principal investigator for a study on enhancing sleep efficiency for shift workers who pilot massive freight barges.
 Crews typically work and rest in six-hour shifts with a total of 12 hours on duty and 12 off in a 24-hour period.
 Fatigue impacts safety and performance issues, and transportation accidents can be highly destructive.
 In 2013, for example, a barge carrying 80,000 gallons of oil hit a railroad bridge in the south and leaked oil into the Mississippi River.
 Working closely with Dr. Turek, who conducted some of the earlier studies in this area, Reid and colleagues are determining best practices for enhancing sleep for barge crews.
 Strategies include sleep apnea screening, treating underlying health problems, and improving sleeping conditions while on the water.

 Outside of trains, planes and other motorized vehicles, Reid works on a variety of translational circadian research projects.
-Later this year, she and other Northwestern investigators will be involved in an NIHfunded multisite study that truly hits close to home: they will be studying the effect of fatigue and sleep deprivation on medical residents' performance.
+Later this year, she and other Northwestern investigators will be involved in an NIH-funded multisite study that truly hits close to home: they will be studying the effect of fatigue and sleep deprivation on medical residents' performance.

 From improving individual health outcomes to ensuring the safety of society, circadian science appears to be securing its place in the diagnosis and treatment of disease.
 And the time is now for circadian medicine to be recognized as an important part of the clinical equation, according to Dr. Turek.

 "Circadian medicine has the power to transform medicine," he says.
+"We are

+NOTES

+PERFORMANCE AFTER A

+24-HOUR ALL-NIGHTER

+IS EQUIVALENT TO A

+BLOOD-ALCOHOL

+CONCENTRATION OF

+0.08%-THE CURRENT

+STANDARD LIMIT FOR

+DRUNK DRIVING

+WORKING TO ENHANCE SLEEP EFFICIENCY FOR SHIFT WORKERS WHO PILOT MASSIVE FREIGHT BARGES

-"We are Circadian medicine has the power to transform medicine.
+Circadian medicine has the power to transform medicine.

 entering a period much like that of the beginning of the 20th century when Einstein brought time to physics."
-No NOTES PERFORMANCE AFTER A 24-HOUR ALL-NIGHTER IS EQUIVALENT TO A BLOOD-ALCOHOL CONCENTRATION OF 0.08%-THE CURRENT STANDARD LIMIT FOR DRUNK DRIVING WORKING TO ENHANCE SLEEP EFFICIENCY FOR SHIFT WORKERS WHO PILOT MASSIVE FREIGHT BARGES Alumni President's Message
+M Alumni President's Message